This page describe How to easily deploy the latest version of Cytomine (for installation procedure of V1.0 (January 2016), see this page)

 Cytomine can be installed on personal computers (laptops, desktops) or on larger servers.

-Cytomine uses many libraries and services but this page describe how to have a production instance of Cytomine ready to use with only four steps.
+Cytomine uses many libraries and services but this page describes how to have a production instance of Cytomine ready to use with only four steps.

 Once Cytomine's server is installed, one can access Cytomine through a modern web browser or through clients using RESTful API.